JeremyPike/satellite-analysis/README.md

-This is an test plugin for experimentation with ImageJ commands and ops.
-It implements a difference of Gaussian operation.
+This plugin is being developed for the analysis of the spatial distriubution of centrosomes and satellite proteins.

+It is under development and is not ready for public use.